davidschober/recipes/content/one-pot-enchilada.md

 * Bring to boil
 * Reduce to simmer
 * Cover
-* Cook 20 min or until quinoa is done
+* Cook 20 min or until quinoa is done, stirring occasionally.
+May need to add water.
+* Stir in kale and cheese, if using
+* Serve with avocado or other toppings

 ## Notes